thoughtworks-jumpstart/jumpstart/back-end-web-development/introduction_to_relational_database.md

 Third example, think of a `product_sales` database, a customer may place many orders, while an order is placed by one(and only one) customer.

-All the examples have something in common which is a relationship called one-to-many
+All the examples have something in common which is a relationship called one-to-many.
 We will illustrate the example of the `class roster` database in the diagram below.

-To support a `one-to-many` relationship, we need to design two tables: a table `Classes` to store information about the classes with `classID` as the `primary key`
+To support a `one-to-many` relationship, we need to design two tables:
+* table `Classes` to store information about the classes with `classID` as the `primary key`

-a table `Teachers` to store information about teachers with `teacherID` as the `primary key`.
+* table `Teachers` to store information about teachers with `teacherID` as the `primary key`.

 We can then create the `one-to-many` relationship by storing the primary key of the table Teacher (i.e., teacherID) (the "one"-end or the parent table) in the table classes (the "many"-end or the child table), as illustrated below.